 Extend your use case with custom events

-SAP Cloud Platform Extension Factory provides a flexible way to extend SAP Commerce Cloud using events.
-However, your use case may require events that are not implemented in the current Application Connector.
+SAP Cloud Platform Extension Factory provides a flexible way to extend SAP Commerce Cloud using events - the list of events supplied out-of-the-box can be found here.
+However, your use case may require events that are not implemented in the current list.
 This article describes how to create custom events in SAP Commerce for SAP Cloud Platform Extension Factory.
 A custom SAP Commerce Cloud extension is created to expose a custom event in SAP Commerce Cloud to SAP Cloud Platform Extension Factory.

 SAP Commerce Cloud events are simple Java classes without further metadata, which extend the SAP Commerce Cloud AbstractEvent.